richard-hartnell/profile-photo-builder/README.md

 ## Directions
 To just make it work, clone this project into a local folder; open with Photoshop and use File -> Export -> "Data Sets As Files..."

-It should export three .PSD files, which can be exported as-is or tailored slightly and then exported (e.g. Bug).
+It should export three .PSD files, which can be exported to JPG/PNG/WEBP as-is or tailored slightly and then exported (e.g. Bug).

 ## How it works
 The very creatively-named "sheet1.csv" is referenced by Photoshop in a "Data Sets" property that corresponds its layer names to column names in a reference CSV.
 This is all set up and hidden in the back-end of template.psd.